Gradient-enhanced global sensitivity analysis with Poincar{\'e} chaos expansions: Poincar e basis on the real line

 Condition $(i)$ is more convenient than $(ii)$, but not always satisfied.
 For instance when $\mu$ is the uniform distribution on $(-1, 1)$ and $\weight(x) = 1 - x^2$, the corresponding Poincar\'e basis exists and is equal to the family of Legendre polynomials; in that case Condition $(ii)$ is verified \cite[Chapter 14, page 277]{Zettl} but Condition $(i)$ is not.
 An example where the Poincaré basis does not exist is when $\mu$ is the uniform distribution on the interval $(-1,1)$ and $w(x)=(1-x^2)^2$ (see \cite{HerediaWeightPoincare}, \S 3.5, example of the Beta distribution with $\beta=1$).\\

 The interest of the Poincaré basis for gradient-enhanced problems largely comes from the fact that its derivatives also form an orthogonal basis.
 This is actually a characteristic property of the Poincaré basis, as stated in the next proposition.
+We restrict our analysis to Condition (i) of Proposition~\ref{prop:sufficient_conditions_for_existence}, which suffices to guarantee the existence of the basis.